 Placing your heat sink is important.
 You want to maximize cooling and minimize space usage at the same time.
 In fact, you’d probably be most happy if you didn’t have to use a heat sink at all.
 However, if you have to use one, best to do it right.
 The optimal heat sink location is on a hot spot, such as a powerful integrated circuit (IC) or a thermal spreader that collects heat from several sources.

 When choosing your material there are two main factors to consider: weight and thermal conductivity.
 Aluminum has excellent weight characteristics and decent thermal conductivity.
-Copper has excellent thermal conductivity but can be a bit heavy for your board.
+Copper has excellent thermal management conductivity but can be a bit heavy for your board.
 If your heat sink is too heavy, it can stress your PCB and cause early failure.

 Last but not least in conduction are TIMs.
 Without a good TIM, your heat sink may be as useless as a tuba player with no lips.
 There is a wide variety to choose from, and you should do your research to see which one is right for you.